Yann-GitHub/Yann-GitHub/README.md

-# I'm Yann, welcome to my GitHub profile 👋
+# Hello and Welcome 👋, I'm Yann

 ## I am a JavaScript-React application developer.
 I am currently completing a training program at OpenClassrooms to obtain a bachelor's degree in Front-End development.